 **Mark Tredinnick.
 From the slides presented at a Talking Sticks Seminar entitled: The ‘Exquisite Spell’ – An Invitation To Radical Presence in St. Kilda on 7 October 2019.

 We have reproduced the Michael Leunig poems under the Non-Commercial Copyright permissions, as outlined on: http://www.leunig.com.au/contact/frequently-answered-questions

-Geoff Wraight, Head of Spiritual Care,Mission and Corporate Development, Baptcare
+This article was written by Geoff Wraight, former Head of Spiritual Care,Mission and Corporate Development, Baptcare VIC/TAS